siddhartha-gadgil/DeptWeb/_posts/2018-12-17-simon-marais-results.md

 The results for the Simon Marais competition 2018 are announced <a href="https://www.simonmarais.org/20182.html">here</a>.
 The performance of students from IISc is extremely good.

 **University prize-winners**

-2nd place for IISc
+Second place for IISc!

 **Individual prize-winners**

-7th place in the Singles category to a student who wishes to remain anonymous
+Seventh place in the Singles category to a student who wishes to remain anonymous

 **Top quartile names and scores (out of 56) in the singles category**